laddu1986/MockedAPI_Javascript/readme.md

 ## Usage

 ### Configuration
-To get things running, to use in your test-suite for example, initialize it like this:
+To get things running (to use it in your test-suite for example), initialize it like this:

 ```js
 const api = require('mocked-api').setup({